 It was taken over by the Daily Mail & General Trust‘s Northcliffe Newspapers Group (now Northcliffe Media) in the 1970s and was part of their South West Media Group (formerly Westcountry Publications).
 Northcliffe became part of the Local World group at the end of 2012.

 The editorial offices are in Truro.
-However, it isn’t actually printed in Cornwall any more; since 1993 it’s been printed in Plymouth on the same presses as the Western Morning News.
+However, the West Briton isn’t actually printed in Cornwall any more; since 1993 it’s been printed in Plymouth on the same presses as the Western Morning News.
 In 1995 it switched to tabloid format.

 It has four editions:

-It used to have its own pages within the South West Media Group’s thisiscornwall.co.uk website, which it shares with the Cornish Guardian, The Cornishman and the Western Morning News.
-In common with Northcliffe newspapers elsewhere, its online identity has rather been lost behind that of the website since 2011.
+It used to have its own pages within the South West Media Group’s thisiscornwall.co.uk website, which it shared with the Cornish Guardian, The Cornishman and the Western Morning News.
+In common with Northcliffe newspapers elsewhere, its online identity was rather lost behind that of the website from 2011 when Northcliffe shifted its online efforts to local portal websites.
+However, Local World announced early on that it would be introducing “publisher-branded” websites for all former Northcliffe titles.

 It comes out on Thursdays.